Elmira Prison: Prison conditions

 While Hoffman was open to suggestions on how to improve his prisons, he believed in thrift.
 After hearing reports of the horrible conditions Union soldiers faced in Confederate prison camps, he ordered reduced rations in retaliation.
-As a result, many prisoners were malnourished, and compounded the hardships they had to face (especially during the extreme summer heat and winter cold).
-Another major problem that points to Hoffman's policy of retaliation was the construction of winter housing for the prisoners.
+As a result, many prisoners were malnourished, which compounded the hardships they had to face (especially during the extreme summer heat and winter cold).
+Another major problem that points to Hoffman's policy of retaliation concerned the construction of winter housing for the prisoners.
 During most of their stay, many of the prisoners in Elmira lived in tents, as there was only room in the barracks for half of the 12,100 prisoners.
 A lack of lumber delayed the construction of new barracks until October when the cold New York nights started to pervade the camp.
-In November, it was also reported the existing barracks were experiencing trouble as well, with roofs falling into disrepair and being unfit to withstand the elements.
+In November, it was also reported the existing barracks were experiencing trouble as well, with roofs falling into disrepair, unfit to withstand the elements.
 Even in late November and early December, there were reports of over 2,000 Confederates sleeping in tents, and a Christmas inspection said 900 still had no proper housing.

 Earlier in September, Colonel Benjamin Tracy had replaced the ailing Lt.
 Col. Eastman as commander of headquarters.
 Tracy was a native to the Southern Tier of New York who had recently taken command of the 127th United States Colored Troops.
 There are conflicting accounts about his actions during his post as commander.
-Some say he was vindictive and intentionally reduced rations for the prisoners, while others show that he cared for his captives but unable to do anything about their conditions due to government bureaucracy.
+Some say he was vindictive and intentionally reduced rations for the prisoners, while others show that he cared for his captives but was unable to do anything about their conditions due to government bureaucracy.
 In December, Lieutenant Colonel Stephen Moore was placed as commandant of the camp after Major Colt had returned to action.